School Closing Information

 Question: If school is canceled, what happens to scheduled extracurricular activities?

 Answer: If school is canceled because of inclement weather, there will be no practices or games at the middle school or freshman levels.
 No varsity practices will take place until after 1:00 p.m., contingent upon weather conditions and the forecast for the remainder of the day.
 Varsity coaches and the athletic director are responsible for the decision regarding practices.
 Decisions about varsity and junior varsity games on calamity days will be made in collaboration with the athletic directors and principals of the schools involved.
-Saturday extracurricular events also have the potential to be impacted by the weather.
-If we must cancel Saturday events, this information will be announced on the district's website and through the local media.
+Saturday extracurricular events also have the potential to be impacted by weather.
+If we must cancel Saturday events, this information will be announced on the communication systems detailed above.